Forage Herbs & Legumes

 - STUBBLE TURNIP – Samson, Vollenda – quick growing sheep keep, ready to graze within 12 weeks of sowing.

-- FODDER RAPE – Emerald – ideal for mixing with turnips, again quick growing sheep grazing.
+- FODDER RAPE – Quick growing sheep grazing, ideal for mixing turnips.

 - SWEDES – Airlie, Kenmore, Gowrie, Magres – a high energy crop with big yields that needs a longer growing season.